Millets for Birds:

 Why Millets are good for Birds?

 As we know millets are highly nutritious and rich in nutrients and their demand is increasing in every household in India and abroad.
-When it comes to bird feed, we need to select the right kind of grains so that the love birds remain healthy without falling sick.
+When it comes to bird feed, we need to select the right kind of grains so that the loved birds remain healthy without falling sick.
 During the COVID-19 pandemic period lot of people fed their birds with cooked rice, puff rice, and other junk feeds which made the birds sick.
 I came to know that there was a shortage of bird feed in the market.

 Now, let me say you why millets are considered as right feed for the birds: